WGeckle80/advent-of-code-2023/day2/README.md

 '("8 green" "6 blue" "20 red" "5 blue "4 red" "13 green" "5 green" "1 red")
 ```

 Split the colored cube counts by spaces.
-If for given color, the number
+If for the given color, the number
 exceeds the current count, replace the current color count.
 Perform this
 for all colored cube counts in a game, and assume that the initial count
 of reds, greens, and blues is 0.
 Overall, the final count should be